zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/_index.md

 ## Types of Entities {#entity-types}

-The entity type defines how the data is handled and there are three types:
+The entity type defines how the data is handled and there are four types:

 * Persistable entity
     * When an entity is declared persistable, a database table is created for the entity.
 These type of entities are colored *blue* in the domain model.